Kaskada vs Kubeflow

 - Who is it best for?

-- Kaskada is best for data teams and individual data engineers.
+- It is best for data engineering and ML teams needing unified batch and streaming feature engineering.

 - What is this tool?

-- Kubeflow is an open-source platform for managing ML workflows on Kubernetes.
+- Kubeflow is an open-source platform for automating and scaling machine learning workflows on Kubernetes.

 - How much does it cost?